max-mapper/taco/readme.md

 }
 ```

-then you just pack up your app and pipe the tarball to your server somehow:
+then you just pack up your app and pipe the tarball to your server somehow.

+here we are using [webcat](http://npmjs.org/webcat) but you can use ssh, rsync, scp, etc:

 ```
 $ taco-pack . | webcat maxogden